 If your hair is grey, then some pigment is still present within the hair.
 If your hair is totally devoid of pigment, it becomes transparent and reflects light to appear snow white.

 Stress can cause the lifecycles of different hair follicles to synchronise and enter their shedding phase (telogen) together.
 This results in hundreds of older, more pigmented hairs falling out at the same time, to produce a rapid, noticeable thinning.
 What remains are the finer, less pigmented hairs in the earlier stages of their current life cycle which suddenly become more noticeable.

 This phenomenon, known as telogen effluvium, can cause someone to look noticeably greyer within a short period of time – the source of tales about someone turning grey from shock overnight.

-Is a Lack of Vitamins and Minerals to Blame?
+Is a Lack of Vitamins and Minerals to Blame for Graying Hair?